kmarpuri/project-landing-page/README.md

 # project-landing-page

-Project from The Odin Project where you create a recipe website with HTML and CSS
+Project from The Odin Project where you create a landing page with HTML and CSS